-In the Metals and Fabrication centre, students are being given wonderful access to industry standard welders, guillotines and other metal fabrication equipment.
-In the Automotive centre students are performing practical tasks such as engine servicing, brake checking and skimming, tyre fitting and balancing.
-This is just to name a few of the skills the students are learning to prepare them for their future in each of these industries.
+In the Metals Engineering area, students are being given access to industry standard welders, guillotines and other metal fabrication equipment.
+In the Automotive area, students are performing practical tasks such as engine servicing, brake checking and skimming, tyre fitting and balancing.
+All work is carried out to specified industry standards and students are also working towards achieving their Western Australian Certificate of Education (WACE) as well as completing workplace learning in their chosen field.